AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Get_Data_View_Data.md

 - In rare circumstances it may be necessary to restart the paging operation from the first page.
 In this case, follow the FirstPage hyperlink.

 ## [Optional] Investigate the source of the data
-- For precise information about the provenance of each field's data, see the data view's resolved field mappings.
+- For precise information about the source of each field's data, see the data view's resolved field mappings.